vraspar/CS348-Project/README.md

 5) run ./setup.sh
 6) cd Database/testdb
 7) python3 making_games_details_smaller.py
-8) db2 -stvf populateNBAGames.sql
+8) db2 -stvf populateNBAGames.sql (for some reason running this on a script doesn't work)
-9) run manually the commands in manual_setup.txt

 PS: any questions ask on the discord channel